lixiang3776/SClump/README.md

 # SClump
-This is an implementation of SCHAIN in the WWW'17 paper:
+This is an implementation of SClump in the AAAI'19 paper:

 "Spectral Clustering in Heterogeneous Information Networks"